NORMAN DIVORCE ATTORNEY

 At Nichols Dixon, we can negotiate on your behalf to achieve your desired result, challenge any allegations made by opposing parties, and litigate the case in family court if necessary.

-The attorneys and staff at Nichols Dixon handle all legal issues that may be involved in your divorce, including:
+The Norman divorce attorneys and staff at Nichols Dixon handle all legal issues that may be involved, including:

 - Child custody and support

 - Spousal support or alimony

 What Are the Grounds for Divorce in Oklahoma?